AcalaNetwork/bodhi.js/packages/evm-subql/README.md

 now we should be able to [query the data](#query-the-data) via `http://localhost:3001`, and [connect with eth rpc](#connect-with-eth-rpc).

-## Latest stable versions:
+## Latest Stable Versions
 - eth rpc: `acala/eth-rpc-adapter:2.9.4`
 - subql node: `acala/evm-subql:2.9.4` (or `@subql/node@5.2.9`)
 - subql query: `subquerynetwork/subql-query:v2.10.0` (or `@subql/query@2.10.0`)

 [release page](https://github.com/AcalaNetwork/bodhi.js/releases)

-## Upgrade subquery version
+## Upgrade Subquery
-To upgrade the production subql, we usually **do not** need to reindex from the beginning.
-Just upgrade the `acala/evm-subql` image version, and it should just continue indexing from the last indexed block.
-We also do not need to touch subql query service.
+To upgrade subql, we usually **DO NOT** need to reindex from the beginning, which means we don't need to clear the db.
+We just need to upgrade the `acala/evm-subql` image version and restart the indexer, it should just continue indexing from the last indexed block.
+We also usually **DO NOT** need to touch subql query service.

-If you are running subql node locally, just pull the latest code and run `yarn build`, then run `yarn index` again.
+If you are running subql node locally, just pull the latest code and run `yarn build`, then run `yarn index` again to restart the indexer.

 In rare cases, we might need to do a full re-index (we will explicitly state in the release note when this is needed).
 In order not to interrupt the currnetly running subql, we can run another indexer in parallel to the old one, and hot replace the old one once the full re-index is finished.